Aptauja ilgs līdz 23. oktobrim.

 1) the forest protection measures, the procedures for and time periods of their implementation;

-2) the procedures for declaring an emergency situation due to a forest fire, proliferation of forest pests, or mass spread of diseases;
+2) the procedures for determining and revoking the situation of mass proliferation of forest pests or the spread of diseases;

 3) the procedures for controlling conformity with the requirements for forest sanitary situation.